merdok/homebridge-miot/README.md

 Whether the child lock control service is enabled.
 This allows to turn on/off the device child lock. **Default: true**
 - `modeControl` [optional]
 Show mode switches which allow to change the device mode. **Default: true**
+- `suppressAutoServiceCreation` [optional]
+Suppress auto creation of some sensor services. **Default: "" (not specified)**
+  - Set an array of service names which should be disabled
+  - Available services: *temperature*, *relativeHumidity*, *illumination*
+  - Only takes effect if a device supports the specified service and the service is NOT a main device service
 - `actionButtons` [optional]
 Show additional action switches if the device supports any. **Default: false**
   - Set to *true* or *false* to show/hide all actions available on the device